abotw/Docs-BD/docs/hadoop-02.md

 ## Step 2: Hadoop Installation & Environment

-Now we prepare the Hadoop software and tell the system where to find it3.
+Now we prepare the Hadoop software and tell the system where to find it.

 1.  **Extract the software**:

     ```Bash
     # Move your tar package to /usr/local/soft
     tar -zxvf hadoop-3.3.4.tar.gz
+    # Rename
     mv hadoop-3.3.4 hadoop
     ```